korom42/LKT/README.md

 High performance & power saving tweaks for all devices (THAT ACTUALLY WORK)

 ## Getting Started
+At first sight you might this another BS tweaks collection ..
+Well then think twice But most universal mods are placebo or barely change something ..
+Right ?
+Actually I agree with that It's true but, what makes LKT special is being universal and device specific at the same time Let me explain ..
+Using very simple functions LKT detects what SoC your device have and then it applies the correspending tweaks
+This would not be possoble without Project WIPE contributors who provided us with interactive governor configs for 24 diffrent SoC including (Snapdragon, Helio, MediaTek & Intel Atom chipsets) covering hundreds of devices

 ### Features
 ```
 • Dynamic CPU tuning